antk99/KNN-and-Decision-Tree/README.md

 ## Background

-In this miniproject you will implement two classification techniques—K-Nearest Neighbour and Decision Trees— and compare these two algorithms on two distinct health datasets.
+In this miniproject you will implement two classification techniques — K-Nearest Neighbour and Decision Trees — and compare these two algorithms on two distinct health datasets.
 The goal is to get started with programming for Machine Learning, how to properly store the data, run the experiments, and compare different methods.
 You will also gain experience implementing these algorithms from scratch and get hands-on experience comparing performance of